slaskawi/vault-poc/README.md

 This persona needs read and write access to their encrypted data stored in the barrier.
 This persona does not need the unseal keys, gatekeeper tokens, or access to data owned by other consumers/groups of consumers.

-#### Auditors
-Auditors are consumers of K-Stash.
-This persona views audit logs and may need to inspect the contents of the encrypted data.
-This persona needs read access to all encrypted data stored in the barrier.
-This persona does not need the unseal keys, gatekeeper tokens, or write access to the barrier.

-#### Privileged
-User or automation that need to access to read and write access to all data in the barrier. **NOTE**: This type of use is highly discouraged and should be avoided.
-This persona needs read and write access to all encrypted data stored in the barrier.
-This persona does not need the unseal keys or gatekeeper tokens.

 ### Storage Backends
 Storage backends should be reasonably secured.
 The compromise of a storage backend alone is not enough to allow for data leakage as the data is encrypted.
 However, with additional information such as unseal keys and/or gatekeeper tokens, it is possible to reconstruct the gatekeeper key which would allow for the decryption of the barrier's keychain and its encryption keys.